 Drop-Withdrawal

-Dropping or withdrawing from classes can affect both your award amount and your Satisfactory Academic Progress (SAP).
-We highly recommend that you read our SAP Policy before continuing with this article.
 Financial Aid is awarded based on a student’s eligibility as well as the number of credit hours for which the student is enrolled.
-Students are encouraged to pass and complete all classes without dropping, withdrawing or failing in order to maintain their eligibility; however, there may be unforeseen events that occur in a student’s life that may result in the student having to drop or withdraw from classes.
-If this occurs, it is important that the student understands both how their aid and eligibility are affected.
+Students are encouraged to pass and complete all classes without dropping, withdrawing, or failing to maintain their eligibility; however, there may be unforeseen events that occur in a student’s life that may result in the student having to drop or withdraw from classes.
+If this occurs, the student must understand how their aid and eligibility are affected.
 It is also important that the student follows the proper steps for dropping or withdrawing from classes.

 Terms Defined